Mobile · Multi-Platform · FinTech Experian · 2023–2024

 App Redesign

-Led the multi-platform UX redesign of Experian's CreditWorks native app across Apple & Android — improving sign-up flows, condensing the desktop experience, and driving a 22-point conversion lift.
+Led the multi-platform UX redesign of Experian's CreditWorks native app across iOS, Android, and desktop — simplifying sign-up flows, improving mobile conversion, and driving a 22-point desktop conversion lift.

 Role